Sapein/ellis/README.md

 - A simple to use Auto-Telegram System that implements with it.

 ### Requirements
-- Python 3.8 or later *
+- Python 3.9 or later
 - An internet connection

+### Development Requirements
+- Python 3.9 or later
+- An Internet Connection
+- Pytest
+- Pylint
+- Flake8

 ### License and Copyright
   All code is licensed under the MIT (Expat) License, see LICENSE for more Information.